benjaminesterlis/HW3/README.md

 # HW3

-this project is the 3rd assignment int the course Software Project
+this project is the 3rd assignment in the course Software Project